 Beginning in 1993, CLS student chapters, like many religious student organizations, began to encounter the misuse of nondiscrimination policies to exclude religious student groups from campus simply because they require their leaders to agree with the groups' religious beliefs.
-For example, in 1994, the University of Minnesota threatened to derecognize a CLS chapter because of its requirement that its leaders and members agree with its statement of faith.1 organization's statement of faith and its rules of conduct."
-University of Minnesota, Registration and Classifications/Requirements/Compliance, at https://sua.umn.edu/groups/management
+For example, in 1994, the University of Minnesota threatened to derecognize a CLS chapter because of its requirement that its leaders and members agree with its statement of faith.
+But the University eventually changed course.
+Its policy is now a model one that provides: "Religious student groups may require their voting members and officers to adhere to the organization's statement of faith and its rules of conduct."
+University of Minnesota, Registration and Classifications/Requirements/Compliance, at https://sua.umn.edu/groups/management/registration/classification/ (last visited Oct.
+28, 2018).